TricksterOrg/trickster/docs/cookbook/hello-world.md

 parent: Cookbook
 ---

-# Model
-{: .no_toc }

-This section describes entities that live inside Trickster, their properties and purpose.

 # Hello World!
 {: .no_toc }

-In this example we will
+In this example we will walk through:

 1. TOC
 {:toc}